cloe-lang/cloe/README.md

 ## Features

-- Purely functional programming
-  - Impure function calls in pure functions are detected and raise errors at runtime.
-- Implicit parallelism and concurrency
+### Implicit parallelism and concurrency

-  - Most of the time, you don't need to parallelize your code explicitly.
-    Tisp does it all for you!
-  - Inherently, programs written in Tisp run concurrently and can run parallelly.
+Inherently, programs written in the language run concurrently and can run parallelly.
-- Optional injection of parallelism and causality
+You don't need to parallelize your code explicitly as the language runtime does it all by itself.

-  - You can also increase parallelism of your code or run functions sequentially using `par` or `seq` primitives.
+You can also increase parallelism of your code or run functions sequentially using `par` or `seq` primitives.

-- Asynchronous IO
-- Dynamic typing
+### Semi-purely functional programming

+Reading data outside programs are regarded as pure and side effects going outside programs are treated as impure.
+Impure function calls in pure functions are inspected and raise errors at runtime.

 ## Documentation